-Upper secondary education or primary and lower secondary education that has been completed with statutory rights as a young person does not count towards the studies you can receive support for.
+Upper secondary education or primary and lower secondary education that has been completed does not count towards the studies you can receive support for if you have taken such education with statutory rights as a young person.
 In other words, you may receive support to take 480 credits in addition to the years in which you attended upper secondary education.
 480 credits is the equivalent of eight years of full-time studies.

-The rules for how much of your studies you can receive support for will change as of the 2021-2022 academic year.
+The rules for how much of your studies you can receive support for were changed as of the 2021–2022 academic year.
 The rule change is particularly relevant to those who have or will study part-time.

-Nevertheless, if your studies have been delayed because you were ill, had children or because you have a disability, you may receive support to take more than 480 credits.
+Nevertheless, if your studies have been delayed because you were ill, had children or because the teaching environment or study situation is not adapted to your reduced functional ability, you may receive support to take more than 480 credits.